-The LPN program will admit 8 students once a year in the spring semester, completing the certificate at the end of the summer semester.
-The program will be given in a block format during the summer.
-Admission is by application only.
-Please check with the nursing department for current application information.
-Applications are good for current start only; current applications are available through the nursing department.
-The application process requires that a student successfully complete the pre-requisite coursework with a 2.5 GPA or better, 65 or higher TEAS test score, and be a CNA.
+The LPN program will admit 8 students once a year in the Spring semester.
+The student will complete the program in the Fall semester.

+Admission requires a student successfully completes the pre-requisite coursework with a 2.65 GPA or better and 65 or higher TEAS test score.